melaniebrgr/hello-trello/README.md

 To help divide and organize the work, here are the user stories I extratec from the "workflow" analysis:

-- [ ] As an activity manager I want to create lists for eventualy tasks.
+- [x] As an activity manager I want to create lists for eventual tasks.
 - [ ] As an activity manager I want to edit or delete created lists.
 - [ ] As an activity manager I want to create tasks and assign them to a list.
 - [ ] As an activity manager I want to edit or delete a task.